grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 </aside>

-> Curseborne is a game about being unapologetic is a game about being unapologetic monsters in a world where being monstrous is the monsters in a world where being monstrous is the least of your worries.
+> Curseborne is a game about being unapologetic monsters in a world where being monstrous is the least of your worries.

 *Onyx Path's* new urban horror game [Curseborne](https://www.curseborne.com/) has brought me to crisis.
 I'm asking myself questions I don't really want to answer.
 Like: have I become everything I hate?
 Am I an awful grognard?
 Am I *uncool*?